rexposadas/chatbot/README.md

 # What is this?

-This is a chatbot which is a wrapper to OpenAI and SerpAPI.
-This provides answers **and sources**.

-SerpAPI is a google search API.
-OpenAI is a chatGPT API.
-They are used together so that the web is used when fetching information.
+This chatbot acts as a wrapper around OpenAI and SerpAPI, providing both answers and their sources.
+SerpAPI is a Google Search API, while OpenAI powers the ChatGPT API.
+Together, they enable the chatbot to retrieve up-to-date web information and generate informative responses.

 ## getting started